Software Asset Management Best Practices

 Avoiding Excessive Software Costs

-Finally, the return on investment (ROI) associated with a SAM program must be made clear.
+Emphasize the return on investment (ROI) associated with a SAM program.
 As with any other operation, there will be software, equipment and personnel costs associated with a SAM program.
-The potential cost savings that will accrue from a SAM program must be presented alongside the estimated costs, demonstrating the net benefit of the proposed SAM program.
+Present the potential savings that can be achieved through a SAM program alongside the estimated costs of implementing such a program.

 Creating The SAM Team

-Just as software is used across the corporation, the SAM team needs to have representatives from across the enterprise.
-Ideally, each of the departments listed below should assign someone to participate in the SAM team:
+The SAM team should be composed of representatives from across the enterprise.
+Each of the departments listed below should assign someone to participate in the SAM team:

 • Information Technology